-In 2014, the communications sector grew at a rate 2.3%, driven by the performance of mobile telecommunications services, which had the highest weight in the production of the sector.
-In 2015, the sector's performance improved considerably, growing 5.8% as compared to 2014, mainly due to mobile telecommunications services.
-During 2016, the sector maintained a favorable growth trend, growing 5.9% as compared to 2015, mainly due to the increased use of mobile telecommunications services.
-In 2017, the sector grew 3.9%, mainly due to the increase in mobile telephone services, which was the greatest contributor to the increase in activity.
-In 2018, the sector grew by 12.5% compared to 2017, mainly due to the expansion in internet and mobile telecommunications services.
-The relative share of this sector in GDP at current prices was stable during the period from 2014 to 2018, averaging 1.0% of GDP.
+In 2015, the communications sector's performance improved considerably, growing 5.8% as compared to 2014, mainly due to mobile telecommunications services.
+During 2016, the communications sector maintained a favorable growth trend, growing 5.9% as compared to 2015, mainly due to the increased use of mobile telecommunications services.
+In 2017, the communications sector grew 3.9%, mainly due to the increase in mobile telephone services, which was the greatest contributor to the increase in activity.
+In 2018, the communications sector grew by 12.5% compared to 2017, mainly due to the expansion in internet and mobile telecommunications services.
+In 2019, the communications sector decreased by 7.2% compared to 2018, mainly due to a decrease in the volume of internet and mobile telecommunications services, in line with the general contraction in the communications sector during 2019.
+The relative share of this sector in GDP at current prices was stable during the period from 2015 to 2019, averaging 1.0% of GDP.

-Cellular phone service grew from 8.6 lines per 100 residents in 2000 to 86.4 lines per 100 residents in 2018, accounting for almost the entire increase in the total number of phone lines over this period.
-As of December 31, 2013, the total number of fixed and mobile telephone lines in the Republic was approximately 103.2 lines per 100 residents.
-However, as of December 31, 2014, the total number of lines was reduced to 93.8 per 100 residents as a result of a resolution by the Dominican telecommunications regulator, the Dominican Institute of Telecommunications ("INDOTEL"), which required the companies that provide mobile telecommunication services to validate the active mobile lines and to discard the ones that were not supported by an identifiable customer.
-Notwithstanding this measure, as of December 31, 2015, the total number of lines remained relatively constant, registering 97.4, 96.9 and 97.2 lines per 100 residents, respectively.
+Cellular phone service grew from 8.6 lines per 100 residents in 2000 to 85.6 lines per 100 residents in 2019, accounting for almost the entire increase in the total number of phone lines over this period.
+As of December 31, 2015, the total number of lines increased to approximately 98.7 lines per 100 residents.
+During 2016, 2017, 2018 and 2019, the total number of lines remained relatively constant, registering 97.4, 96.9, 97.2 and 96.0 lines per 100 residents, respectively, averaging 96.9 total lines per 100 residents in the period.
 Telephone service has grown due to, among other factors, prominent advertising campaigns, the proliferation of prepaid cellular plans and handsets and significant growth of foreign direct investment in this sector.
 Internet access has also increased significantly in recent years, as computers and internet use have proliferated.